German Company makes Interceptor Alloy Cylinders (Nov 04, 2002)

 cylinders and heads on Connie engines are tapered front to back, whereas

-Inters are symmetrical (consequently, the fins look more "full" on an
+Inters are symmetrical (consequently, the fins look more "full"

 Inter).
 Similarly, the Inter cylinders are interchangeable left to right,